Tarpon Fishing - Lodges, Destinations & Guided Trips

 • Plugs & Swimbaits – Ideal for river mouths or beach feeders.
 Twitch baits and large soft plastics work best near bait schools.

-• Night Fishing in Lagoons – Juvenile tarpon feed under docks or mangrove shadows.
-Quiet approaches and accurate casts are essential.
+• Night Fishing in Lagoons – Juvenile tarpon feed under docks and along mangrove edges after dark.
+Quiet approaches and accurate short casts are essential.

 Best Time to Fish for Tarpon

-• Yucatán Peninsula – April to August offers consistent action for all size classes.
+• Yucatán Peninsula – April through August for consistent action across all size classes.

-• Colombia – Year-round potential, with strongest numbers February to May.
+• Colombia – Year-round potential, with the strongest numbers from February through May.

-• Florida – Late April to June is peak for migratory giants.
+• Florida – Late April through June is peak for migratory giants, with Boca Grande and the Keys producing the most consistent large-fish fishing.

-• Cuba, Belize, Honduras – April to July typically offers best visibility and feeding windows.
+• Cuba, Belize, Honduras – April through July typically offers best visibility and feeding windows.

-Tides, light, and wind all impact tarpon fishing.
-Calm mornings, incoming tides, and clear conditions often produce the best shots.
+Tides, light, and wind all affect tarpon behavior.
+Calm mornings, incoming tides, and clear conditions consistently produce the best shots.

 Tarpon Fishing Lodges & Guided Trips

-FishingExplora features tarpon-focused lodges in the Bahamas, Yucatán Peninsula, Colombia, and West Africa—covering both juvenile fisheries and trophy-class locations.
-Whether you’re fly fishing for 30-pound fish in mangrove creeks or chasing 150-pounders in surf, these trips offer guided access to world-class waters with seasonal expertise.
+FishingExplora features tarpon-focused lodges in the Bahamas, Yucatán Peninsula, Colombia, and West Africa — covering both juvenile fisheries and trophy-class locations.
+Contact lodges directly to discuss program structure, seasonal timing, and availability.

 Frequently Asked Questions